StructuralMike/MMMM/readme.md

 doors:
   - If doors, some wild dungeon items are guaranteed
   - If doors, dungeon counters are always on
-  - If doors, key_logic_algorithm is set to "partial"

 pottery:
   - If any dungeon pottery is on, 'dungeon_counter' is on.
   - If pottery = dungeon or lottery, and it is not a triforce hunt, all dungeon items are wild.
   - If pottery is not none and not lottery, 'colorizepots' is on (pot checks are colored differently)

+enemydrop:
+  - Set to keys if any pottery is on, is
+  - Underworld is currently not enabled

 dungeon_items:
   The options are: none, mc, s, b, mcs, mcb, mcsb
   - 'universal' keys can roll if wild keys have been rolled first
   - 'restrict_boss_items' (ambrosia) is rolled if there are any non-wild dungeon items

+key_logic_algorithm:
+  - Set to "partial" if door_shuffle, entrance, wild small keys, or keypotdropshuffle is on

 triforcehunt:
   - Triforce Goal is rolled as a fraction of the available item pool.
 I.e 30 = 30 in 216, but in pottery lottery 30 = 152